 Financial leverage such as sustainable business models, access to markets

-LSC Data Availability
+Challenges Regarding LSC-Data Availability and Accessibility

 Some data sets are available through organizations namely WHO, FAO, EMS, and OSH.
 Data available through unions and farmer cooperatives is limited.
 In addition, readily available data sets are costly.